 At ninth level, the cannon deal extra damage, and you can detonate them to send some hot shrapnel over to the enemy.
 Fortified Position is one of the most powerful fifteenth-level abilities that Artificers get, allowing you to summon two cannons at a time and activate them both for the same bonus action.

-The class has a lot to offer, starting with heavy armour proficiency.
-Combined with the option to use magically-infuse your armour and shields with magical buffs, you can have an AC above 20 by second level, remaining the party’s toughest member for most of the campaign.
+The Armorer 5e subclass has a lot to offer, starting with heavy armor proficiency.
+Combined with the option to use magically-infuse your armor and shields with magical buffs, you can have an AC above 20 by second level, remaining the party’s toughest member for most of the campaign.

 Extra Attack cements this as a fighting subclass.
-You’re still stuck with simple weapon proficiency, but that doesn’t matter because your armour now has built in magical weapons that you’re automatically proficient with.
+You’re still stuck with simple weapon proficiency, but that doesn’t matter because your armor now has built in magical weapons that you’re automatically proficient with.

 The spells aren’t wonderful, but Shatter is a welcome addition to the Artificer spell list, which is short on direct damage spells.
 While you’ll never be the greatest caster, Shatter is a useful option for the Spell-storing Item, allowing any hireling or familiar to deal significant damage.

-The real strength of the class comes through your armour.
-At third level, you can choose between Guardian and Infiltrator Armour, which provide different strengths:
+The real strength of the class comes through your armor.
+At third level, you can choose between Guardian and Infiltrator Armor, which provide different strengths:

-Guardian Armour lets you deal a magical punch to an enemy, saddling them with Disadvantage on attacks against all targets other than you.
+Guardian Armor lets you deal a magical punch to an enemy, saddling them with disadvantage on attacks against all targets other than you.
 It also lets you gain temporary HP as a bonus action.
 At fifteenth level, it’s upgraded, allowing you to pull a nearby enemy into an space adjacent and take a free swing with your fist.

-Infiltrator Armour gives you an extra move, Advantage on stealth checks, and a Lightning Launcher.
-It’s got decent range, never runs out of ammo, and while its base damage is only on par with a short bow the first target you hit each round takes an extra d6 damage.
-At fifteenth level, the Lightning Launcher also highlights any target it hits, giving Advantage to the next ally that strikes it.
+Infiltrator Armor gives you an extra move, advantage on stealth checks, and a Lightning Launcher.
+It’s got decent range, never runs out of ammo, and while its base damage is only on par with a short bow, the first target you hit each round takes an extra d6 damage.
+At fifteenth level, the Lightning Launcher also highlights any target it hits, giving advantage to the next ally that strikes it.

 Ultimately, this subclass makes you akin to a Beastmaster Ranger with slightly more spells, a noticeably better companion, many more magic items, and the certainty that you’d be dead within a week if you had to survive in the wild.

-Any race in D&D 5E can roll up their sleeves to learn the joys of craftwork, but some pair better with the Artificer class than others.
+Any of the 5e DnD races (or species) can roll up their sleeves to learn the joys of craftwork, especially thanks to the Custom Origin rules in Tasha’s Cauldron of Everything.
+However, some pair better with the Artificer class than others.
 We’ve picked out some of the best.

 Found in: Player’s Handbook